-In this article, I explain what are the most common types of security cameras so you can have a better decision before purchasing the one you need.
+In this article, I explain the most common types of security cameras so you can have a better decision before purchasing the one you need.

-At first, you can choose between analog and digital (IP) technology, the most appropriated type for indoor or outdoor installation and then you can select other features such as Wi-Fi communication, night-vision, integrated audio, etc.
+You can first choose between analog and digital (IP) technology, the most appropriate type for indoor or outdoor installation.
+You can then select other features such as Wi-Fi communication, night-vision, integrated audio, etc.

 Below a list of the most common types of security cameras:

 - Analog cameras